Thenmozhi-Palanisamy/Experiment--02-Implementation-of-combinational-logic-/README.md

+# Name:Thenmozhi P
-# Experiment--02-Implementation-of-combinational-logic
+# reg no:212221230116

+# Experiment-02 Implementation of combinational logic
 ## AIM:
 To implement the given logic function verify its operation in Quartus using Verilog programming.
  F1= A’B’C’D’+AC’D’+B’CD’+A’BCD+BC’D
 F2=xy’z+x’y’z+w’xy+wx’y+wxy

 ## Equipments Required:
-## Hardware – PCs, Cyclone II , USB flasher
+ Hardware – PCs, Cyclone II , USB flasher
-## Software – Quartus prime
+Software – Quartus prime

 ## Theory
 Logic gates are electronic circuits which perform logical functions on one or more inputs to produce one output.